weakphish/weakphish/README.md

 I spent this past Summer as a data analyst intern at Red Hat, where I developed Python and Javascript tools to automate data cleaning processes.

-Areas of interest include software and web security, static analysis, and reverse engineering.
+Areas of interest include software and systems, static analysis, and reverse engineering.

 - 🔭 I’m currently working on ...
 CTFs ;)
 - 🌱 I’m currently learning ...
 Reverse Engineering